Remod-org/ChatBot/README.md

 Save the key somewhere safe and add it to the config above at "apiKey": "HERE"

-Answers are slow unless and when a paid account is available and implemented.
+Answers may be slow unless and when a paid account is available and implemented.

 ## Permissions